 Eggs: Again, as with the cream cheese, use room temperature eggs.
 The eggs act as a binding agent and give the cheesecake structure.

-How to Make Chocolate Cheesecake Bars
+How to Store Chocolate Cheesecake Bars

-How to Make Chocolate Whipped Topping
+Tips for Chocolate Whipped Topping

 - Don’t aim for “stiff peaks”.
 You want the whipped cream to keep its shape and be soft, billowing peaks.
 If by chance you OVERBEAT the whipped cream (I have done this and cried!) fixing it is actually very easy.
 Simply add in more fresh heavy whipping cream and whisk by hand.
 My life was changed when I found that out!